micmejia/bible-dump/NKJV/Song of Solomon/Song 8.md

 We have a little sister, And she has no breasts.
 What shall we do for our sister In the day when she is spoken for?

 ###### 9
-If she _is_ a wall, We will build upon her A battlement of silver; And if she _is_ a door, We will enclose her With boards of cedar.
+If she is a wall, We will build upon her A battlement of silver; And if she is a door, We will enclose her With boards of cedar.

 ###### 10
-I _am_ a wall, And my breasts like towers; Then I became in his eyes As one who found peace.
+I am a wall, And my breasts like towers; Then I became in his eyes As one who found peace.

 ###### 11
-Solomon had a vineyard at Baal Hamon; He leased the vineyard to keepers; Everyone was to bring for its fruit A thousand silver _coins_.
+Solomon had a vineyard at Baal Hamon; He leased the vineyard to keepers; Everyone was to bring for its fruit A thousand silver coins.

 ###### 12
-My own vineyard _is_ before me.
-You, O Solomon, _may have_ a thousand, And those who tend its fruit two hundred.
+My own vineyard is before me.
+You, O Solomon, may have a thousand, And those who tend its fruit two hundred.

 ###### 13
 You who dwell in the gardens, The companions listen for your voice-- Let me hear it!